oluwatobi1/dynamic-pricing-algo/README.md

 ### Setup instructions
 1. Clone this repository
-2. Navigate to the project directory(dynamic_pricing_project) ie. run `cd dynamic-pricing-algo/backend`
+2. Navigate to the project directory(backend) ie. run `cd dynamic-pricing-algo/backend`
 ### How to run the application

 #### Method 1: Running locally with virtual environment